Abin-Shaji-Thomas/CPU-Pipeline-Simulation-using-Arduino-LCD/README.md

 ## 📜 How It Works
 1. Enter an instruction in the **Serial Monitor** (Example: `MOV A,5` or `ADD`).
-2. Press the **Push Button** to execute the instruction step-by-step.
-3. The LCD and LEDs will indicate the **current stage** of execution.
+2. The LCD and LEDs will indicate the **current stage** of execution.
-4. The final register values are displayed on the LCD.
+3. The final register values are displayed on the LCD.
-5. The program stops when `HLT` is entered.
+4. The program stops when `HLT` is entered.

 ---